 This page contains information on the methodology used to calculate and collect CE information and the quality of the CE data.
-Also included are links to the CE public use microdata documentation and files, and general articles and research papers using CE data including documents in the CE research library.
+Also included are links to the CE public use microdata documentation and files, and general articles and research papers using CE data including documents in the CE Library.

 BLS Handbook of Methods